Support This Site

 Michael, aka, "The Shape", returns home to Haddenfield, Illinois, and the abandoned family house - now rumored to be haunted - where he murdered his sister.
 There he silently watches the neighborhood and its inhabitants.
 Eventually he drives a car around town, following a trio of girls who live around his old home.
 He slowly narrows his focus, for reasons known only to him, to three girls: Lynda Van Der Klock (P. J. Soles: CARRIE, THE DEVIL'S REJECTS), Annie Brackett (Nancy Kyes aka Nancy Loomis: THE FOG , HALLOWEEN III: SEASON OF THE WITCH), and Laurie Strode (Jamie Lee Curtis: THE FOG , PROM NIGHT, TERROR TRAIN, ESCAPE FROM NEW YORK, HALLOWEEN II, HALLOWEEN III: SEASON OF THE WITCH, VIRUS).
 There doesn't seem to be a reason to it.
 What Carpenter conveyed in effectively simple ways was that these three girls, unwittingly crossed the path of a homicidal maniac, locking themselves into his cross hairs.

-For the rest of the movie, the story is mainly told through the point of view of the most naive of the three, Laurie Strode.
+For the rest of the movie, the story is mainly told through the point of view of Michael and the most naive of the three girls, Laurie Strode.
 Unlike her friends, Laurie doesn't have much of a social life, and spends most of her time watching the world go by.
 On one frightening Halloween night, she sees a very evil part of the world stare back.

 Of all of the remakes he could have chose to tackle, Rob Zombie picked one of the most powerful Horror Thriller movies of all time.
 We'll see if he has what it takes to beat the man who many call, The Master of Horror.